 With so many different gummy recipes available online, with different instructions and methods, it can get overwhelming trying to pick the perfect one.

-For most people, it's most important to choose a recipe based on what cannabis products they already have to work with.
+It's most important for most people to choose a recipe based on what cannabis products they already have to work with.

-By following these easy directions, you can create a delicious cannabis gummy that is the perfect texture and consistency, with no separation or sweating.
+By following these easy directions, you can create a delicious cannabis gummy with perfect texture and consistency with no separation or sweating.

 It is important to note that gummy taste and texture preferences are subjective, which is why I recommend you try this recipe with *non* cannabis-infused products first.